simplexspatial/osm4scala/README.md

 Found [130,924] primitives of type [Relation] in /home/angelcervera/projects/osm/spain-latest.osm.pbf in 32.66 sec.
 ~~~~

-Other example, iterate over the **full planet (near of 4,000 millions of elements), 40 minutes**, reading the 36GB file from an USB3 drive.
+Other example, iterate over the **full planet (near of 4,000 millions of elements on August 2016), 40 minutes**, reading the 36GB file from an USB3 drive.
 ~~~
 Found [3,976,885,170] primitives in /media/angelcervera/My Passport/osm/planet-latest.osm.pbf in 2,566.11 sec.
 ~~~